*** Offer valid for groups of 20 or more ***

 Return to your hotel.

-Day 2 A day devoted to the great wines of Burgundy
+Day 2 Day devoted to the great wines of Burgundy

 Lunch of local specialities.

-We'll return to our coach and discover the villages whose names evoke delicious beverages along the route des grands crus.
-Puligny Montrachet, Meursault, Pommard, Pernand-Vergelesses, Nuits-Saint-Georges, Vosne Romanée, Chambolle-Musigny, Gevrey-Chambertin...
+You will return to our coach and discover the villages whose names evoke delicious beverages along the route des grands crus.
+Pernand-Vergelesses, Nuits-Saint-Georges, Vosne Romanée, Chambolle-Musigny, Gevrey-Chambertin...

 Today, this château is the emblem of the Côte Viticole for visitors and wine lovers the world over.
-In the 12th century, in the middle of the vines, the monks of the Abbey of Citeaux built a winery and a cellar.
+In the 12th century, in the middle of the vines, the monks of the Abbey of Citeaux built a vat room and a cellar.

 You will then return to Beaune.